 Unfortunately, eating any pig products can also cause parasitic infections, even if it is thoroughly cooked.
 Some will disagree with this, but this is my experience.

-Medical drugs and over-the-counter remedies.
+Some medical drugs and over-the-counter remedies.
 Some of these damage the large intestine.
 Again, among the worst for the colon are antibiotics, which often damage or destroy the natural intestinal bacteria, allowing bad bacteria to multiply and take over.

 Many medical drugs also slow bowel activity or irritate the sensitive lining of the intestines.
 Diuretic drugs can remove too much water from the bowel and cause constipation.
 Vitamin tablets with iron can also irritate the intestines.

-Colon cleansing.
 Colon health is so important today that I suggest doing one to four daily coffee retention enemas.
 This may sound dirty or painful, but they are not that unpleasant and well worth the trouble.
 You must follow the procedure given on this website.

 When done properly, these are safe and not habit-forming, as some doctors claim.
 They also do not dehydrate the body or remove the beneficial bacteria from the colon.